 - Reduced Back pressure

 - Lower EGTs

 - Increased towing capacity

-There are two different options for headers on the Chevy 6.0 Vortec, long-tube or short-tube.
+There are two different options for headers, long-tube or short-tube.
 As their name suggests, the difference between them is their length.
 Long-tubes extend further back than short-tubes.
 Long-tube headers will offer better gains throughout the entire power band over short-tube headers, due to them offering less restriction.
 Short-tube headers will help with performance on the low-end, but at the expense of top-end power on the Vortec engines.